 but do they assist players in winning that match, especially at 17-18 against an intelligent opponent?

-To increase the speed of the feed or the players movement may sometimes have a negative effect.
+Increasing the speed of the feed or the players’ movement may sometimes have a negative effect.
 If the speed is taken “beyond the game” then the player will no longer be performing game-like movements.
 I do however recommend that doubles practices are taken beyond game speed, especially in defensive practices.

 Increasing the duration, especially in singles work, can be positive and negative.

 Long rallies (above 15 strokes) certainly exist.
 However, the largest percentage is far below that number.
 Be aware that you may be training different tactics and mental approaches if a large part of the training requires players to perform in lengthy rallies or practices.

 Once a skill can be performed at game speed, increasing the amount of decisions the player has to make will provide the most effective learning for a real game.

 If you want to read more then look out for a future post ..
 6 Ways to make a badminton practice tougher